Last Updated on June 29, 2021 by Henry John

 Failure to correctly regulate self-driving vehicles is going to result in a major legal issue and could come with greater consequences.

-Like with Boeing Autopilot, there is going to be a major regulating self-driving cars.
+Like with Boeing Autopilot, there is going to be a major regulating of self-driving cars.
 And if regulations are not properly administered, the consequences could be grave.